top of page

 Issues such as inappropriate development along the shoreline, changes in land use upstream, and the increasing frequency of severe weather events are negatively impacting these wetlands.
 Climate change is expected to make existing problems worse, including the loss of natural habitats, pollution, and the spread of invasive species.
 Data from Central Lake Ontario Conservation Authority’s (CLOCA’s) long-term monitoring programs show that climate change is already having a negative impact on the biodiversity and resilience of the wetlands.

-Recognizing the severity of these challenges, CLOCA collaborated with Canada Water Agency (formerly Environment and Climate Change Canada) to enhance the health and resilience of these crucial ecosystems and have developed a series of restoration projects to mitigate the threats facing the coastal wetlands of Lynde Creek and Cranberry Marshes located within Lynde Shores Conservation Area.
+Recognizing the severity of these challenges, CLOCA collaborated with Canada Water Agency (formerly Environment and Climate Change Canada) in 2024 to enhance the health and resilience of these crucial ecosystems and has developed a series of restoration projects to mitigate the threats facing the coastal wetlands of Lynde Creek and Cranberry Marshes located within Lynde Shores Conservation Area.

 Why Lynde Shores?